 UK road traffic levels plummeted when the lockdown was introduced, falling to their lowest level for decades.
 In late April there was 56% less traffic on the road than in early February, according to government data – a boom time for cyclists.

-The RAC said last week that traffic levels are still below what would normally be expected at this time of year, but that its black box insurance data showed a 19% increase in vehicles on the road between the first week of lockdown and the end of May, with vehicles travelling on average double the weekly distance they were at the end of March.
+The RAC said in June that traffic levels are still below what would normally be expected at that time of year, but that its black box insurance data showed a 19% increase in vehicles on the road between the first week of lockdown and the end of May, with vehicles travelling on average double the weekly distance they were at the end of March.
 In other words, traffic is on the rise again.

 Indoor training has been on the up for the past few years, and it has been given a further boost by the lockdown.
 Back in March major retailers began telling us of an uplift in sales of turbo trainers as many people decided to get their exercise at home rather than venturing outdoors.